Monarchy of the Netherlands: Willem-Alexander (2013–present)

 The current monarch is King Willem-Alexander (born 1967), who has been on the Throne since 30 April 2013.
 He studied history at the University of Leiden and became actively involved in water management.
 His wife is Queen Máxima (née Máxima Zorreguieta Cerruti), an economics major, whose father was a minister of agriculture in the dictatorial regime under General Videla in Argentina.
 Because of that their relationship was accompanied by fierce public debate and only officially sanctioned after quiet diplomacy, resulting in Máxima's father agreeing not to be present on their wedding day (2 February 2002).
 Former minister Max van der Stoel and Prime Minister Wim Kok seem to have played a crucial role in this process.

 On 7 December 2003 Princess Máxima gave birth to a daughter: Princess Catharina-Amalia.
 On 26 June 2005 another daughter was born: Princess Alexia.
 On 10 April 2007 a third daughter was born, Princess Ariane.
 They are first, second and third in line to the Dutch throne.

-His mother, Queen Beatrix announced that she would be abdicating the Throne on 30 April 2013.
+His mother, Queen Beatrix abdicated the Throne on 30 April 2013.
 On that day, Willem-Alexander became the new King and was sworn in and inaugurated in the Nieuwe Kerk in Amsterdam, in a session of the States-General.